devicetree-org/lopper/specification/source/chapter2-hardware.rst

    Property    ``#ranges-size-cells``
    =========== ==============================================================
    Value type  ``<u32>``
-   Description The number of cells used to represent the size of a range of
+   Description Required; the number of cells used to represent the size of a
-               addresses in the memory map of a CPU cluster node (the node in which the *#ranges-size-cells* property appears), in bytes.
+               range of addresses in the memory map of a CPU cluster node (the node in which the *#ranges-size-cells* property appears), in bytes.

                This must be large enough to specify all address ranges within the CPU cluster node's *address-map* property.